BetterThanTomorrow/calva-docs/docs/connect-sequences.md

 NB: _Connect sequence configuration affect Calva's Jack-in menu in the following ways:_

-1. With _no sequence_ configured, Calva will prompt for the built in sequences it has that seems to match your project.
+1. With _no sequence_ configured, Calva will prompt for the built-in sequences it has that seems to match your project.
-1. With _only one_ custom connect sequence specified, Calva will skip prompting for sequences and use your custom sequence.
-1. With _more than one_  sequence specified, Calva will prompt with a menu consisting of these custom sequences.
+1. When any number of connection sequences are configured, Calva will prompt for your custom sequences, as well as the built-in sequences.
+As with the built-in sequences, it will only include them in the prompt if they're relevant to your project type.

 ## Settings for adding Custom Sequences

 A connect sequence configures the following:

 * `name`: (required) This will show up in the Jack-in quick-pick menu when you start Jack-in (see above).
-* `projectType`: (required) This is either "Leiningen”, ”Clojure-CLI”, ”shadow-cljs”, ”lein-shadow”, or ”generic".
+* `projectType`: (required) This is either "Leiningen”, ”Clojure CLI”, ”shadow-cljs”, ”lein-shadow”, or ”generic".
 * `nReplPortFile`: An array of path segments with the project root-relative path to the nREPL port file for this connect sequence.
 E.g. For shadow-cljs this would be `[".shadow-cljs", "nrepl.port"]`.
 * `afterCLJReplJackInCode`: Here you can give Calva some Clojure code to evaluate in the CLJ REPL, once it has been created.
 * `cljsType`: This can be either "Figwheel Main", "lein-figwheel", "shadow-cljs", "Nashorn", "none", or a dictionary configuring a custom type.
 If set to "none", Calva will skip connecting a ClojureScript repl.
 A custom type has the following fields: